 - Seven elective courses (21 credit hours) in engineering, mathematics, and/or science relating to the student's interest areas.
 The elective courses must include a minimum of one hour and no more than six hours of special project courses (AE 5191, 5291 or 5391).

-The balance of the required coursework hours may be chosen in consultation with the Supervising Professor to meet the student's needs and interests.
-Normally these additional elective courses should be selected from the offerings of the Program in Aerospace Engineering or the Program in Mechanical Engineering.
-Courses taken outside the two programs require approval of the student's Supervising Professor as well as the Graduate Advisor.
+The balance of the required coursework hours may be chosen in consultation with the supervising professor to meet the student's needs and interests.
+Normally these additional elective courses should be selected from the offerings of the Aerospace or Mechanical Engineering programs.
+Courses taken outside the two programs require approval of the student's supervising professor as well as the graduate advisor.